yihe-61wu/route-following-publication/README.md

 ## Licenses
-You are welcome to (re-)use everything in this repository for non-commercial purposes, but please cite us and redistribute any derivative work with the same licenses.
+You are welcome to (re-)use everything in this repository, but please cite us and (re-)distribute any derivative works with the same licenses.
 More explicitly:
 - The software is distributed with the **GNU GPL 3.0** license.
-- The real-world experimental data is distributed with the **CC BY-NC-SA 4.0** license.
+- The real-world experimental data is distributed with the **CC BY-SA 4.0** license.